scottyschwartzowen/appointment-planner/README.md

 - Create an Appointment with local date and time functionality

 - Attached selected Contact to the Appointment
+  (_under construction - currently contact does not populate in appointment contact picker_)

 - Submit Appointment to list as a reminder of upcoming appointments